A sewage spill polluted oyster beds in SC town. Some residents worry about the fix.

 Charleston Water System CEO Kin Hill lays out a possible plan of action in a Jan.
 4, 2019 letter to the town of Hollywood.

 Hollywood hasn't always run its sewer system.
 From its inception in the 1980s until 2003, all operation and maintenance was done by CWS.
-Hill previously told The Post and Courier that one of the reasons that agreement wasn't renewed was that on some occasions, the town did not pay the utility back from some of its repair work.
+Hill previously told The Post and Courier that one of the reasons that agreement wasn't renewed was that on some occasions the town did not pay the utility back for some of its repair work.

 Raising the necessary revenue is a tall order, however, for a town of about 5,000 with many residents living in poverty.